bednabedna/gengrammar/README.md

     // accept
 } else {
     // reject
+    // We need to rollback all accepted predicates (for example A and B accepted but C rejected) pos = prevPos123
+    children.length = prevChildLen123
 }
 ```
 To simulate an "or" operation among the predicates `A | B | C`, we generate the following code: